Header Image

 An Introduction to the Plasma Arc welding process and technical details

-Plasma arc welding sometimes offers greater welding speed than gas tungsten arc welding at lower cost than laser beam welding.
+Plasma arc welding sometimes offers greater welding speed than gas tungsten arc welding and at lower cost than laser beam welding.

 Plasma arc welding (PAW) often is overlooked when a fusion welding process must be selected for high-integrity applications such as those found in the medical, electronics, aerospace, and automotive industries.
 This process has been overlooked because it is more complex and requires more expensive equipment than other arc processes and because welders want increased welding speeds such as those found with laser beam welding (LBW).
 However, automotive manufacturers have turned to PAW for a number of applications, including body panels and exhaust system components.